vsch/flexmark-java/README.md

     - Image
     - LinkRef
     - ImageRef
-    - Autolink
+    - AutoLink
     - MailLink
     - Emphasis
     - StrongEmphasis
     - HtmlEntity

-- Each node has getChars() property which returns a BasedSequence character sequence from which you can get start/end offsets into the original source.
+    Each node has `getChars()` property which returns a BasedSequence character sequence which spans the contents of the node, with start/end offsets into the original source.

+    Additionally, each node can provide other `BaseSequence` properties that parcel out pieces of the node's characters, independent of child node breakdown.

 - Add `PropertyHolder` interface to store document global properties for things like references, abbreviations, footnotes, or anything else that is parsed from the source.

+- Add `NodeRepository<T>` abstract class to make it easier to create collections of nodes indexed by a string like one used for references.

 - ParserState a few new mthods:
     - `getPropertyHolder()` returns the property holder for the parse session.
 Current document